canonical/curtin/doc/topics/integration-testing.rst

 - ``CURTIN_VMTEST_ISCSI_PORTAL``: default ''

-  By default, iSCSI tests are skipped when running `make vmtest`, as iSCSI server configuration is necessary.
+  By default, iSCSI tests are skipped when running `make vmtest`, as iSCSI server configuration is necessary. ``tools/jenkins-runner`` will configure a ``tgt`` server if possible and set the necessary environment variables.

   If an accessible iSCSI server is available, it can be specified in this environment variable as ``HOST:PORT``. ``HOST`` can be a hostname, IPv4 address or IPv6 address.
 If an IPv6 address is used, it must be enclosed in ``[]``.

   Additionally, if a ``tgt`` server is running locally as the iSCSI server and is configured to listen on a non-default socket, it is